Matissoss/pasm/docs/core.md

 REX Prefix must be added when:

-- Using 64-bit operand, while instruction DOES NOT default to 64-bit size,
+- Using 64-bit operand, when instruction DOES NOT default to 64-bit size,
 - Using extended registers (found in [Registers](#Registers), where `REX` = `1`)

 In other cases, REX prefix is ignored.
 If multiple REX prefixes are found, it leads to undefined behaviour.